Runaway Traveller

 Perfect for people who: love kids, are native speakers or fluent in the language.
 (Some schools even have a preference for what accent you have, with UK and US being the most common.)

-Requirements: a degree in any subject (some exceptions to this), a Teach English as a Foreign Language (TEFL) certificate, the ability to commit to an 8 to 10-month school year.
+Requirements: a degree in any subject (some exceptions to this), a Teach English as a Foreign Language (TEFL) certificate, the ability to commit to a full school year.

 I’m going to write this with a focus on English, but of course there are lots of opportunities to teach other languages all over the world!
-I worked as a teacher in Spain and nearly every international friend I made was doing the same.
-There are opportunities to work at schools or do after-school lessons either at an academy or at students’ homes.
+I worked as an English teacher in Spain and nearly every international friend I made was doing the same.

 I worked at an elementary school in the morning and did after-school lessons, and usually went to the beach in between — life was good.
-You can also work for an online English school and work from anywhere in the world.
-If you don’t like kids, “business English” classes exist, and some adults just want to learn a new language for the hell of it.
-My adult students were my fave.
+You can also work for an online English school and dial in for your lessons from anywhere.

 Note: Schools in countries like Korea and Japan are more selective and usually prefer applicants with English degrees.
-(In contrast, I rolled up to Spain with a college diploma in marketing and that was fine.)
+Many prefer native English speakers, and some even have a preference for American or British accents.
+But all that said, I rolled up to Spain with a Canadian accent and a college diploma in marketing and that was fine.

 Au Pair Nomad Jobs